ammar-tanwar/bloglearnbay/posts/create-ml-and-core-ml-the-secret-of-apples-unbeatable-success.md

 id: "create-ml-and-core-ml-the-secret-of-apples-unbeatable-success"
 tableData:
   [
-      Create ML and Core ML:-, Machine Learning Algorithms on 'Create ML':-, Machine Learning on 'Core ML':-, How does Apple implement machine learning in its products?, Top 5 ML Innovations of Apple, 1.
+      Create ML and Core ML:-, Machine Learning Algorithms in 'Create ML':-  , Machine Learning on 'Core ML':-, How does Apple implement machine learning in its products?, Top 5 ML Innovations of Apple, 1.
 Machine Learning in voice assistance:-, 2.
 Image sorting and emojis:-, 3.
 ML in clicking images:-, 4.
 ML in Apple Pencil:-, 5.
 ML in Apple watches:-, Final thoughts:-
    ]

 ---